RoboVAST

 Variation

-RoboVAST combines multiple variation dimensions to generate comprehensive test suites.
+RoboVAST combines multiple variation dimensions to generate comprehensive run suites.
 Environment generation uses the Floorplan-DSL to describe and generate diverse 3D indoor environments with parametric variation of room dimensions and connectivity.
 For systematic variation, it combines parameters specific to the use case, such as start/end poses, obstacle configurations, and sensor noise for mobile robot navigation.
 The modular architecture supports extensible addition of new variation dimensions based on specific application requirements.

 Execution